MathematicalMedicine/DIVER/RL8-Deployment-Docs.md

 You will need:

 * Database dumps `DIVER` and `DIVER_ref_2025011917`
-* 'Codebooks' - PDFs of diagnostic interviews (provided in compressed tarball)
 * Access to `https://github.com/MathematicalMedicine/DIVER` and subrepos (or a fork of same)